 - aquatic plants;

-- farm and herbivorous animal manure, excluding deer and elk manure, and associated animal bedding;
+- farm and other manure from plant-eating animals, excluding deer and elk manure, and associated animal bedding;

 - clean chipped wood;

 - non-recyclable compostable paper; and